 Benefits are meant to help attract alumni to initially engage with your institution, and keep them engaged as they journey on their path to life-long giving.
 For any benefit to be engaging, it must be personally relevant to your alumni/ae.

 This sounds like a common-sense strategy.
 But our research shows that most alumni organizations in higher education don’t see a need to give their alumni many benefits at all.
-They’re "engagement strategy" instead skips the cultivation process and dives head-first into the solicitation.
+Their "engagement strategy" instead skips the cultivation process and dives head-first into the solicitation.

 That’s not an engagement strategy.
-It’s a solicitation strategy, and unfortunately it is the most common strategy, used by 71.4% of alumni organizations.
+It’s a solicitation strategy, and unfortunately, it is the most common strategy, used by 71.4% of alumni organizations.
 It’s also a big reason why two of three alumni professionals report that a lack of alumni engagement as their most significant concern.

 Why must an engaging benefit be personally relevant to your alumni?

 Because we seek out personal relevance every day.
 We unconsciously require it whenever we shop; we want it from our news sources, in our music and in entertainment.
 Personal relevance is something we demand… and we’re annoyed when we don't get it.
 From having to wade through SPAM to finding nothing but fliers, circulars, and junk mail in our mailbox.
 It’s all useless unless it’s personally relevant.

 5 Key Elements of a Personally Relevant Benefit

 Why aren’t more alumni organizations trying to engage their constituents with personally relevant benefits?